EU AI Act 2026: What Businesses Must Know Before August

 A Practical Compliance Roadmap

+A five-step structured approach makes EU AI Act compliance achievable for most businesses within the four-month window before the August 2026 deadline.
 Compliance doesn’t require a massive overhaul if you start now.
 It requires a structured approach.
 Here’s what that looks like.

 Step 1: Audit your AI inventory